cupid25/LordsBot/README.md

 The Bot has the functions and is able to be modified to automate literally any program on the Windows OS using a brute force method.

+Extra Notes:

+Had another version of the code with comments but ended up losing it somehow.
+Will be adding documentation and more incode comments when i got time.

 ...more info will be added later.